pedwin-scottlogic/blog/_posts/2024-08-12-improving-nlq-results.md

 # Improving natural language query results

-Getting useful information from databases can be difficult if you're not familiar with SQL (Structured Query Language).
-With the increase in popularity of AI, there are now several tools available which can use AI to take a natural language query (e.g. "What is the capital of Outer Mongolia?"), some existing knowledge of a database populated with relevant data, and produce a SQL statement (e.g. `SELECT city FROM worldcities WHERE country = 'Mongolia' AND capital = 'primary'`) that will hopefully give a useful answer.
+Getting useful information from databases can be difficult if you're not familiar with [SQL (Structured Query Language)](https://en.wikipedia.org/wiki/SQL).
+When given suitable prompts and information about a database's schema, most LLMs can now do a reasonable job of generating appropriate SQL to extract the data which will answer your question.
+There are now several tools available which are designed explicitly to facilitate using AI in this way, enhancing the standard LLM prompts and response with custom agents which directly utilise additional information about the database schema and data to improve the quality of the response.
+These tools take a natural language query (e.g. "What is the capital of Outer Mongolia?"), some knowledge of a database populated with relevant data, and produce a SQL statement (e.g. `SELECT city FROM worldcities WHERE country = 'Mongolia' AND capital = 'primary'`) that will hopefully give a useful answer.